Are Private Investigators Legal? [Capabilities & Limitations]

 While they are allowed to run undercover operations, they are prohibited from impersonating a law enforcement agent.
 This includes putting on a police uniform or carrying a police badge.

-They are also prohibited from telling people that they are enforcement agents when doing their interviews.
+When conducting interviews, they are also prohibited from telling people they are enforcement agents.

 2. Arrest a target

-They are also prohibited by the law from arresting any of their targets.
+The law also prohibits them from arresting any of their targets.
 This is because their mission is solely to gather information or verify them.

 3. Wiretapping a target’s phone

-Federal law prohibits private investigators from wiretapping a target’s phone calls without their consent.
+Federal law prohibits private investigators from wiretapping a target’s phone calls without consent.

-Also, they are not allowed to bug the target’s house in order to gather information.
+Also, they cannot bug the target’s house to gather information.

 4. Trespass